pztrn/fastpastebin/README.md

 # Fast Pastebin

 Easy-to-use-and-install pastebin software written in Go.
+No bells or whistles, no websockets and even NO JAVASCRIPT!(*)

+(*) Except fontawesome, because it's awesome :).

+# Current functionality.

+* Paste text.
+* View pastes.
+* Syntax highlighting.

+# Caveats.

+* No links at lines numbers.
+See https://github.com/alecthomas/chroma/issues/132

 # Installation and updating